manjunath911/Algo-DS/README.md

-# Algorithms
+# Algorithms and DataStructure
-It had all algorithms used in JS
+It has fundamental algorithms and datastructure used in JS